Managing income tax for a deceased estate

 3.1 Agent authority

 In practice, most agents use the 64-8 as a familiar and readily available form.
-While the 64-8 is effective to help the agent regain authority, HMRC would prefer agents to use a P1000 form.
+While the 64-8 is still effective to help the agent regain authority, HMRC would prefer agents to use a P1000 form.
 This provides more information, such as details of the personal representatives, which they may not necessarily have received.
-This can affect HMRC's ability to make any subsequent refunds (see ‘repayments’ under ‘other matters’ below).
+It can also be used to correct the position where the wrong person has been recorded as the Personal Representative as part of the 'Tell Us Once' process noted above.
+This can affect HMRC's ability to make any subsequent refunds - see ‘repayments’ under ‘other matters’ below.

 A P1000 is automatically issued after death to the address of the deceased, or to a personal representative if HMRC are aware of them.
 However, since 12 July 2024, the P1000 form has also been made available to download on GOV.UK.
 An agent authorised under a P1000 should be able to speak to HMRC about affairs up to the date of death and the period of administration.